kkrolewiak/WIMU/generatingSpectograms/README.md

 - `pyFluidSynth`
 - `soundfile`

+Make sure you also install the FluidSynth application (`sudo apt install fluidsynth` on Ubuntu).
+Otherwise pyFluidSynth will not work.

 You also need a SoundFont file (`.sf2`) for audio synthesis and you will need to install the fluidsynth application.
 Here you can download sample file: https://member.keymusician.com/Member/FluidR3_GM/index.html

 ## Usage